repository-preservation/lcmap-spark/docs/configuration.rst

 lcmap-spark's use of these capabilities is minimal.

-In order to properly overlay a dynamic Spark cluster on top of Mesos, only ``--net host`` should ever be used.
+In order to properly overlay a dynamic Spark cluster on top of Mesos, only ``--net host`` should ever be used (host networking mode).

-This eases host system access to Jupyter Notebooks in local or cluster mode as well.
+This configuration also simplifies host system access to Jupyter Notebooks in local or cluster mode.

 Notebooks
 ---------

-lcmap-spark's Jupyter Notebook server expects it's notebook directory to be at ``/home/lcmap/notebook`` by default.
+lcmap-spark's Jupyter Notebook server expects its notebook directory to be at ``/home/lcmap/notebook`` by default.

 Mount a volume from the host filesystem to this location when running the notebook server.